microsoft/AzureTrailblazerAcademy/month6/labs/lab_intelligent_bot/README.md

     - Enter `ChatMessageSub` as the name.
     - Max delivery count: 10
-    - Auto-delete after idle: 1 day.
+    - Auto-delete after idle: 7 days.
     - Message time to live and dead-lettering: 1 day.

     Select the **Create** button.